Danny Bank

+Early life

 He was born on July 17, 1922.

+Professional career

-Early in his career Bank played with Charlie Barnet (1942–1944), and would return to play with him repeatedly over the next few decades.
+Early in his career, Bank played with Charlie Barnet (1942–1944), and would return to play with him repeatedly over the next few decades.
 He played with Benny Goodman, Tommy and Jimmy Dorsey, Artie Shaw and Paul Whiteman in the 1940s.

-Following this he recorded with Charlie Parker, Rex Stewart, the Sauter-Finegan Orchestra, Johnny Hodges, Urbie Green, Clifford Brown and Helen Merrill, Art Farmer, Wes Montgomery, Quincy Jones, Jimmy Smith, Chico O’Farrill, Betty Carter, Ray Charles, and Tony Fruscella.
+Following this, he recorded with Charlie Parker, Rex Stewart, the Sauter-Finegan Orchestra, Johnny Hodges, Urbie Green, Clifford Brown and Helen Merrill, Art Farmer, Wes Montgomery, Quincy Jones, Jimmy Smith, Chico O’Farrill, Betty Carter, Ray Charles, and Tony Fruscella.

 Bank is best known for his association with Miles Davis in Gil Evans's orchestra; Bank played bass clarinet on the albums Miles Ahead, Sketches of Spain and Porgy and Bess.
 He played with Davis on his 1961 Carnegie Hall concert.
-Later in the 1960s he recorded with the big bands of Charles Mingus, Sonny Rollins, and Stanley Turrentine.
+Later in the 1960s, he recorded with the big bands of Charles Mingus, Sonny Rollins, and Stanley Turrentine.
+He was also an original member of The New York Saxophone Quartet, along with Ray Beckenstein, Eddie Caine and Al Epstein.

+Death

-Bank died of natural causes on June 5, 2010.
+Bank died of natural causes on June 5, 2010, at the age of 87.